AFFILIATE MARKETING WITH GOOGLE ADS

 In your keywords view click Columns > Modify Columns and search for the Quality Score metrics.

-5.3 How to optimise your Google Ads campaigns based on CTR & Clicks?
+5.3 How To Optimize Your Google Ads Campaigns Based On CTR & Clicks?

-While the number of impressions and the Quality Score have a significant impact on the CTR and thus number of Clicks, there are some practical tips you can consider in order to get your CTRs higher:
+While the number of impressions and the Quality Score has a significant impact on the CTR and, thus the number of Clicks, there are some practical tips you can consider to get your CTRs higher:

 Ad Size